 Fujitsu is committed to an inclusive and diverse workplace that reflects society and gives the employees from the LGBTI+ community a voice.

 - Fujitsu named Bronze Employer at the 2021 Australian Workplace Equality Index (AWEI) awards, recognising our achievements in LGBTI+ inclusion.

 - Drove and participated in inaugural Global Fujitsu Pride Week 2020

 - Gender Transitioning Policy implemented in 2019

-- At Fujitsu we have a point of contact available for Trans and Gender diverse applicants throughout the application process.
-If you have any questions please don’t hesitate to email firstname.lastname@example.org
+- At Fujitsu we have a point of contact available for Transgender and Gender diverse applicants throughout the application process.
+Please also see our Frequently Asked Questions for more information or if you have any questions please don’t hesitate to email firstname.lastname@example.org

 To build an inclusive culture that empowers all genders and harnesses their strengths to create innovative, market-leading customer solutions that grow our business.